Rupesh707/Text_To_Speech/README.md

 ## Text to speech

 * Convey sessional greetings to build everlasting memories, I developed a text to speech code to wish Happy New Years in 164 languages.
-* Visualization the text using word cloud
+* Visualized the greetings using word cloud

 ## Packages & Tool Kit